anis5165/QuickCast/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is not licensed.
-You can add a license to your project.
-See [https://choosealicense.com/](https://choosealicense.com/) to learn more.